bcbi/genbank_holobiome/README.md

 to their preferred name according to the the National Institute of Health's United Medical Language System and to create a matrix of bacteria species and host species data, both also from the National Center for Biotechnology Information's GenBank Database, pertaining to a specific source site.
 The first part is the Upstream Process and the second part is the Downstream Process.
-This matrix created in the Downstream Process will be a part of a NEXUS le, which can be used as input for PAUP*, a phylogenetic analysis software that creates phlyogentic trees.
+This matrix created in the Downstream Process will be a part of a NEXUS file, which can be used as input for PAUP*, a phylogenetic analysis software that creates phlyogentic trees.
 Each section of this guide explains the processes in further detail.
 If the most up-to-date input data from the GenBank database